 From July 1, Rossia Airlines (a subsidiary of Aeroflot) resumes direct flights from Moscow to Denpasar (Indonesia, Bali).
 Flights will be operated twice a week.
 The flights are carried out according to the following schedule: from Moscow to Denpasar by flight SU6295 on Mondays and Thursdays at 01:40 with arrival in Denpasar at 19:00 (local time).
 From Denpasar to Moscow with flight SU6296 on Mondays and Thursdays at 21:10 with arrival in Moscow at 04:55 (local time).
 According to Rossia Airlines, the flights are carried out on Boeing 777-300 (21 seats of business class and 436 of economy class).

 Rossia has stopped flights to Denpasar from May 23, 2019.
-The airline did not report the reasons of cancelation of the flight program.
-The most likely cause is low flight load.
+The airline did not report the reasons of cancellation of the flight program.
+The most likely cause was low flight load.
 Passengers were offered a refund within 30 days.